KuchikiNamthip/KuchikiNamthip.github.io/_posts/2024-09-18-msigDB_ORA_GSEA.md

         - name: Application in Analyses -> ORA and GSEA
   - name: Summary of the connections

-# Below is an example of injecting additional post-specific styles.
-# If you use this post as a template, delete this _styles block.
-_styles: >
-  .fake-img {
-    background: #bbb;
-    border: 1px solid rgba(0, 0, 0, 0.1);
-    box-shadow: 0 0px 4px rgba(0, 0, 0, 0.1);
-    margin-bottom: 12px;
-  }
-  .fake-img p {
-    font-family: monospace;
-    color: white;
-    text-align: left;
-    margin: 12px 0;
-    text-align: center;
-    font-size: 16px;
-  }
 ---

 ## Let's start with the full name of each